mrefish/Horde/README.md

 ## Differences from Herd

-[Herd](https://github.com/russss/Herd) is a command line python client interface that uses eventlet and has to be ran from the command line.
+[Herd](https://github.com/russss/Herd) is a command line python client interface that uses eventlet and has to be run from the command line.
 This project also has limitations around large file transfers, peer seeding and python integration.

 ## Differences from Murder